wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 For example, a doubling of RAM does not usually yield a doubling of transaction throughput.
 So one question performance engineers are asked to answer is whether running two smaller servers processes more transactions than a big server with the equivalent memory of several smaller servers.<a href="#Tasks">*</a>

+BTW, Amazon sells RAM memory by "GiB" (for Gibibyte) rather than the more traditional "Gigabytes" used by hard disk drive manufacturers to mean a 1,000,000,000,when using a "base 10" method of counting, where each digit can have 10 values (from 0 thru 9).
+Counting each digit, that's 10 to the 9th power.
+A Gibitype is based on "base 2" (1 or 0) counting that computers use internally, and 2 to the 30th power which is equivalent to worth 1,073,741,824 bytes in base 10.
+The difference between the two increases exponentially as numbers get larger: about 7% at the Gibibyte/Gigabyte level but 9% at the Tibibyte/Terabyte level (the equivalent of 1,099,511,627,776 bytes in base 2).

-Another alternative is to add a separate <strong>caching server</strong> (such as Redis, MemcacheD, AWS RDS, or ElastiCache) that tries to respond to requests before they hit the web server or database server.
+One alternative for increasing throughput is to add a separate <strong>caching server</strong> (such as Redis, MemcacheD, AWS RDS, or ElastiCache) that tries to respond to requests before they hit the web server or database server.
 Cache servers typically holds responses in a large amount of memory.
 But to ensure that money for a caching server is not wasted, the <strong>cache hit ratio</strong> should be measured when running under simulated load.